amiaopensource/vrecord/Resources/analog_digitization.md

 **Codec for video** — FFV1 version 3

-**Audio channel mapping** — 2 Stereo tracks or 1 stereo track
+**Audio channel mapping** — The channel mappings can vary from tape to tape.
+For a Betacam tape that has audio coming in through both tracks use the "2 Stereo Tracks" setting.
+If the tape only has audio coming in through one side you will have to use the Channel 1 or Channel 2 mono mappings depending on which channel is carrying the audio

 **Standard** — NTSC

-**Recording Time** — For a 30 minute tape set the recording time to 32.
-For a 60 minute tape set the recording time to 62.
+**Recording Time** — For a 30 minute tape set the recording time to 33.
+For a 60 minute tape set the recording time to 63.
 Usually tapes have the number 30 or 60 on them somewhere so you can figure out which kind of tape you have.

 As the color bars play, monitor your waveform, vectorscope, and audio levels.
 Make sure that all of the levels are still correct.
 If any of the levels are not correct, you will have to stop the recording (by closing the vrecord window), rewind the tape back to the beginning of the bars and then set them up again using passthrough mode.
 When they are properly set up, try recording again.